GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 In this tutorial, you'll learn the basics of the Cloud Dataflow service by running a simple example pipeline using Java.

-Dataflow pipelines are either *batch* (processing bounded input like a file or database table) or *streaming* (processing unbounded input from a source like Cloud Pub/Sub).
+Cloud Dataflow pipelines are either *batch* (processing bounded input like a file or database table) or *streaming* (processing unbounded input from a source like Cloud Pub/Sub).
 The example in this tutorial is a batch pipeline that counts words in a collection of Shakespeare's works.